GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 ~200,000 Americans (approx. 110 per 100,000 people)

 The growth of specialized care services is a significant factor driving the long-term care (LTC) market in the U.S. This trend highlights the increasing need for personalized healthcare solutions that cater to specific chronic and age-related ailments.
 LTC providers are expanding their services beyond basic custodial care to include memory care units, palliative and hospice care, rehabilitation therapy, and programs focused on managing specific diseases.
-This specialization improves care quality & patient outcomes.
-It enhances the reputation of facilities, making them more appealing to families in search of tailored and effective care options for their loved ones.
-In addition, the movement toward value-based care models and the increase in healthcare professionals with geriatric training further facilitate the development and expansion of these specialized services across different LTC environments, such as skilled nursing homes, assisted living facilities, and home healthcare.
+This specialization improves care quality & patient outcomes and enhances the reputation of facilities, making them more appealing to families in search of tailored and effective care options for their loved ones.
+In addition, the movement toward value-based care models and the increase in healthcare professionals with geriatric training further facilitate the development and expanding these specialized services across different LTC environments, such as skilled nursing homes, assisted living facilities, and home healthcare.

 Specialized services driving the expansion of long-term care in the U.S.